 *Masala dabar is a covered round metal container, most often made of stainless steel, which usually has six little vessels inside for holding spices and an inside cover tray to keep the spices from spilling

 *Tawas is a flat iron skillet used for toasting spices or making flat breads like chapatis

 *Masala is a mixture of spices, powdered, whole or toasted and freshly ground, which is used as a flavor base for Indian dishes.

 *Sattvic means goodness.
 According to Ayurveda principles, every food item falls under the influence of a mode, or combination of modes of nature.
 There are three modes: Goodness, Passion and Ignorance (Sattvic, Rajarsic and Tamasic).
 For optimum health, they advise eating sattvic foods as much as possible.
 Sattvic foods are often defined as fresh, juicy, balanced in taste and energizing.

-Having traveled extensively in South and Central America as well as Mexico, Paige speaks Spanish fluently.
-She has also ventured through East Africa and Europe, and hopes to motivate people to explore new foods and cultures.
-Taking photos and art bring her inspiration.
+Having traveled all over Latin America, Paige speaks Spanish fluently.
+She has also ventured through East Africa and Europe and loves motivating people to explore new foods and cultures.